ceph/ceph/doc/rados/configuration/bluestore-config-ref.rst

 An easily missed additional subtlety is that this takes place for *each* replica.
-So when using the default three copies of data (3R), a 1KB S3 object actually consumes roughly 9KB of storage device capacity.
+So when using the default three copies of data (3R), a 1KB S3 object actually consumes 12KB of storage device capacity, with 11KB of overhead.
 If erasure coding (EC) is used instead of replication, the amplification may be even higher: for a ``k=4,m=2`` pool, our 1KB S3 object will allocate (6 * 4KB) = 24KB of device capacity.